 Take a beach-cycle and explore.
-Along the way, you’ll find fishing piers, food, and beverage for all taste and budgets.
-Bring the waterproof sunscreen, Florida sun is intense, especially in the water.
+Along the way, you’ll find fishing piers, food, and beverage for all tastes and budgets.
+Bring waterproof sunscreen, the Florida sun is intense, especially in the water.

 Parks have vistas of rivers, creeks, marshes, barrier island dunes, and beaches.
 Along the way, you’ll find sugar plantations, grand homes, historic public buildings, and museums.

-Along A1A - The Casements, former winter home of John D Rockefeller, retains it’s 1913 character from top to bottom.
+Along A1A – The Casements, the former winter home of John D Rockefeller, retains its 1913 character from top to bottom.